Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Game-theoretic semantics

-\defstyle{A.} \emph{Updating $T$ on temporal formulae}: Suppose that we have $\varphi\atlu\psi\, \in\, At(\Phi)$.
+\defstyle{A.} \emph{Updating $T$ on temporal formulae with $\U$}: Suppose that $\varphi\atlu\psi\, \in\, At(\Phi)$.
 Now first the verifier $\vrf$ may \emph{claim that $\psi$ is true} at the current state $q$.
-If $\vrf$ makes this claim, then $\ovrf$ chooses either of the following: \begin{itemize}[leftmargin=*] \item $\ovrf$ \emph{accepts} the claim of $\vrf$, whence the truth function is updated such that $\varphi\atlu\psi\, \mapsto\top$ ($\varphi\atlu\psi$ becomes \defstyle{verified}). \item $\ovrf$ \emph{challenges} the claim of $\vrf$, whence the transition game ends at the \defstyle{exit location} $(\vrf,q,\psi,\emptyset)$.
-(We note that here, and elsewhere, when a transition game ends, the evaluation game will be continued from the related exit location and the evaluation game will \emph{never} return to the same exited transition game any more.) \end{itemize} If $\vrf$ does not claim that $\psi$ is true at $q$, then $\ovrf$ may make the same claim (that $\psi$ is true at $q$).
-If $\ovrf$ makes this claim, then the same above two steps concerning \emph{accepting} and \emph{challenging} are followed, but with $\vrf$ and $\ovrf$ swapped everywhere.
+If $\vrf$ makes that claim, then $\ovrf$ chooses either of the following: \begin{itemize} \item $\ovrf$ \emph{accepts} the claim of $\vrf$, whence the truth function is updated so that $\varphi\atlu\psi$ is assigned value $\top$ ($\varphi\atlu\psi$ becomes \defstyle{verified}), hereafter indicated by $\varphi\atlu\psi\, \mapsto\top$. \item $\ovrf$ \emph{challenges} the claim of $\vrf$, whence the transition game ends at the \defstyle{exit location} $(\vrf,q,\psi,\emptyset)$.
+(We note that, here and further, when a transition game ends, the evaluation game continues from the related exit location and the evaluation game will \emph{never} return to the same exited transition game again.) \end{itemize} If $\vrf$ does not claim that $\psi$ is true at $q$, then $\ovrf$ may make that same claim (that $\psi$ is true at $q$).
+If $\ovrf$ makes that claim, then the same two steps above concerning \emph{accepting} and \emph{challenging} are followed, but with $\vrf$ and $\ovrf$ swapped everywhere.

 Suppose then that neither of the players claims that $\psi$ is true at $q$.
 Then first $\vrf$ can \emph{claim that $\varphi$ is false} at $q$.
-If $\vrf$ makes this claim, then $\ovrf$ chooses either of the following:
+If $\vrf$ makes that claim, then $\ovrf$ chooses either of the following: